nesterow/queue/readme.md

 # Que

-A fault-tolerant PostgreSQL backed scheduler and message queue for Deno.
+A fault-tolerant cron scheduler and message queue for Deno backed by PostgreSQL.

-- No dependencies
+- No dependencies (pg only)
 - Cron pattern support + expire & once
 - Scales horisontaly
 - Scales vertically